Tirrex-Roboterrium/tirrex_workspace/README.md

 ## Running

-To start graphical applications, you have to enable connection to the host server X:
+To start graphical applications, you have to enable connection to the X server:
 ```
 xhost +local:docker
 ```